 Immigration and resettlement – 194,697 people

 Assistance for needy Jewish people to make aliyah (immigrate) to Israel, programs for klitah (resettlement), including assistance with access to immigrant services, vocational training for Ethiopian immigrants, and support for basic needs of immigrants from 25 countries, including those in the former Soviet Union, Europe, Latin America, and the Middle East.

 Rabbi Eckstein has become the leading international voice teaching on the Jewish roots of Christianity to Christians and deepening their bonds with Israel.

-Television: The Fellowship’s extensive television programming – with specials airing nationally in the U.S., Canada, Australia, and in Europe nearly every day, reaching tens of millions of viewers a week – highlights the needs of Jews in Israel, Ethiopia, the former Soviet Union, Arab lands, and other countries.
+Television: The Fellowship’s extensive television programming – with specials airing nationally in the U.S., Canada, Australia, and in Europe nearly every day, reaching 18 million viewers a week – highlights the needs of Jews in Israel, Ethiopia, the former Soviet Union, Arab lands, and other countries.

-Social Media: The Fellowship has a strong and rapidly growing social and new media presence, with almost 1.3 million Facebook followers; two top-tier blogs – the Stand for Israel advocacy blog and The Bridge blog on Fellowship programs and people; and an influential Twitter, Youtube, Pinterest, and Instagram presence.
+Social Media: The Fellowship has a strong and rapidly growing social and new media presence, with over 1.5 million Facebook followers; two top-tier blogs – the Stand for Israel advocacy blog and The Bridge blog on Fellowship programs and people; and an influential Twitter, Youtube, Pinterest, and Instagram presence.

 Books: Rabbi Eckstein has penned several books throughout the years that have built a bridge of understanding between Jews and Christians and made it possible for cooperation on common causes.
 His newest release is Passover – An Inspirational Guide (15,000 printed), that outlines a traditional Jewish Seder with commentary for Christians.
 In addition, he has co-authored with Christian theologian Dr. Tremper Longman III the One Year® Holy Land Moments Devotional (published by Tyndale House, 20,000 printed).
 He also has written several other inspirational books, including Holy Songs of Israel (15,000 printed), an inspirational look at the Psalms with a CD featuring Rabbi Eckstein and his daughter Talia singing Jewish worship songs inspired by the psalms, and the Holy Days of Israel (35,000 printed).
 In addition, he has a line of DVD Bible studies on Keys to Shalom (15,000 printed); Biblical Temples (15,000 printed); the Sabbath (35,000 printed), and the Jewish Roots of God’s Word (15,000 printed).